Table of Contents

 Each container uses specific caching strategies for optimal performance:

-<!-- Static title section - cache the drawing operations -->
+<!-- Static title section -->

-<draw:SkiaLayout UseCache="Operations" ... >
+<draw:SkiaLayout UseCache="Image" ... >

 <draw:SkiaLabel Text="Interactive Cards" ... />